grompe/BTWTweak/patcher/readme.txt

   Unfortunately, due to ID clash, old BTWTweak spider heads will turn into infused skulls.
 Get rid of spider heads before upgrading to avoid this.

+- Fixed Minecraft crash when loading an unknown language.
+It is usually caused by sharing options.txt with a newer Minecraft version (lowercase "en_us").

 v0.9k

 - Fixed creative tab display for Dung block and Packed Earth.